Roll20/roll20-character-sheets/vampire-v5/README.md

 If you think anything is missing or you see any bugs, please message me via my [Roll20 Account](https://app.roll20.net/users/117780/ Roll20 Account)

+The issue with Inline rolls is known about and will be fixed by 11/09/18

 ## Versions

 ### Version 1.1